MosesSupposes/Purescript-By-Example/text/chapter6.md

 The project has the following dependencies:

-- `purescript-maybe`, which defines the `Maybe` data type, which represents optional values.
+- `maybe`, which defines the `Maybe` data type, which represents optional values.
-- `purescript-tuples`, which defines the `Tuple` data type, which represents pairs of values.
+- `tuples`, which defines the `Tuple` data type, which represents pairs of values.
-- `purescript-either`, which defines the `Either` data type, which represents disjoint unions.
+- `either`, which defines the `Either` data type, which represents disjoint unions.
-- `purescript-strings`, which defines functions which operate on strings.
+- `strings`, which defines functions which operate on strings.
-- `purescript-functions`, which defines some helper functions for defining PureScript functions.
+- `functions`, which defines some helper functions for defining PureScript functions.

 The module `Data.Hashable` imports several modules provided by these packages.